 Overview of Sheet Metal Screws

 A sheet metal screw is a special type of fastener that’s designed for use with sheet metal.
 Sheet metal screws are characterized by the presence of exterior threading covering their entire shank.
-If you look at the shark of a conventional screw, you’ll notice that it’s only partially covered with exterior threading.
+If you look at the shank of a conventional screw, you’ll notice that it’s only partially covered with exterior threading.
 The exterior threading doesn’t begin until part of the way up the screw’s shank.
 Sheet metal screws are distinguished from other screws by featuring a shank that’s completely covered with external threading.

 How Sheet Metal Screws